Honza-B1234/Honza-B1234.github.io/_posts/2022-12-04-mooc_web_accessibility.md

 ## Why did I sign up for Introduction to Web Accessibility MOOC?

+Introduction to Web Accessibility is a MOOC created and run by W3Cx.

 I enrolled into this course because I wanted to know more about how other people interact with web.

 ## How did it go?
+Web accessibility is very broad and important topic.
+Introduction to Web Accessibility MOOC was in my opinion very intense, densely packed with information and extremely time consuming.
+As a result I was often unable to keep regular learning schedule and I had to do "study sprints" to catch up.

+I think this course is great introduction to the topic.
+I appreciate that it often references specific standards, which means you always know where to go for more details.

 ### Week one: Introduction
 This module introduces different accessibility tools for web, who uses them and how are they used.
 What like about this course is that it goes a bit below the surface i.e.: I knew what is screen reader before enrolling into this MOOC, but i have never really seen anyone using it, or the fact that even within people with similar disability the use of accessibility tools can vary.